dkz2r/python-intermediate-tool/episodes/03-class-objects.md

 `*** START OF THE PROJECT GUTENBERG EBOOK {the title of the book} ***` and at the end of the document with the line `*** END OF THE PROJECT GUTENBERG EBOOK {the title of the book} ***`.

+We need some way to extract all of the content between these two markers...

 :::

 ::: hint